Open day at the Garching research campus

 Prof. Matthias Althoff

 What?
-Demonstration of an autonomous vehicle with the Chair of Automotive Technology from the TUM School of Engineering and Design
+Robot demonstration in the laboratory and demonstration of an autonomous vehicle (together with the Chair of Automotive Engineering in the TUM School of Engineering and Design)

 Professorship of Augmented Reality